Back to National Guide

 What Affects the Cost

 • Subfloor type.
-Melbourne's older homes frequently have timber subfloors.
-Tiles cannot be laid directly on timber; a cement sheet overlay ($25–$40/m2) is needed first.
-Concrete slabs in modern builds are straightforward.
+Melbourne's older homes frequently have timber subfloors (bearers, joists, and floorboards).
+Tiles cannot be laid directly on timber because timber flexes with humidity changes and the tiles will crack.
+A cement sheet overlay ($25–$40/m2) is needed first, secured with screws and adhesive to prevent movement.
+Concrete slabs in modern builds are far more straightforward.

 • Floor levelling.
 Even concrete slabs need levelling compound.
-Budget $40–$75/m2 for significant levelling work.
-Timber subfloors with sag or bounce need additional work.
+Budget $20–$40/m2 for standard correction, up to $75/m2 for significant unevenness.
+Timber subfloors with sag or bounce may need joist reinforcing before the overlay goes on.
+Large-format tiles (600x600mm and above) require the substrate to be flat to within 3mm over 2 metres.

 • Total area.
 Open-plan living in Melbourne's newer homes and warehouse conversions can mean 50–80m2 of continuous floor.
 Volume discounts of 10–15% on labour apply for larger areas.

 • Tile type.
-Large-format tiles (600x1200mm) are popular in Melbourne warehouse conversions.
-They require a very flat substrate and careful handling.
-Timber-look porcelain tiles are also in demand as an alternative to hardwood floors.
+Large-format porcelain (600x1200mm, $50–$120/m2 supply) is popular in Melbourne warehouse conversions.
+It requires a very flat substrate and medium-bed adhesive.
+Timber-look porcelain planks (200x1200mm, $45–$90/m2) are in strong demand as an alternative to hardwood floors, providing the same visual warmth without oiling, sanding, or moisture concerns.

 • Underfloor heating.
-Melbourne's cold winters make heated floors under tiles a popular choice.
-Electric mat systems must be installed before tiles and add to the project cost.
-This is a now-or-never decision.
+Melbourne's cold winters make heated floors under tiles a popular and practical choice.
+Electric mat systems ($30–$115/m2 installed) must be installed before tiles go down and cannot be retrofitted afterwards.
+This is a now-or-never decision when re-tiling.

 • Old flooring removal.
 Existing tiles cost $30–$65/m2 to remove.
 Old carpet with glue residue needs grinding.
-Original timber floors are sometimes preserved rather than tiled over.
+Original timber floors are sometimes preserved rather than tiled over, particularly in heritage suburbs where Baltic pine or blackbutt floorboards are valued.

 A laundry or entryway (under 10m2) in a modern Doncaster home with basic porcelain on a flat slab sits toward $1,450.
 An open-plan living area in a Fitzroy warehouse conversion with old floor removal, timber subfloor overlay, large-format herringbone tiles, and underfloor heating pushes toward $9,500.